Botswana Davis Cup team

 The Botswana Davis Cup team represents Botswana in Davis Cup tennis competition and are governed by the Botswana Tennis Association.
 They have not competed since 2017.

-The Botswana Davis Cup team has been a rapidly growing Davis Cup Team in this elite competition and have been steadily been improving their World ranking.
+The Botswana Davis Cup team has been a rapidly growing Davis Cup Team, and has been steadily been improving its World ranking.
 Botswana is currently ranked in the top 15 nations in African tennis.

 History

 Botswana competed in its first Davis Cup in 1996.